 - Dark and Troubled Past: As a child, she was Dolly's best friend Mi-chan, who stopped visiting her after she was horrified by Dolly's life-support implants.
-Then, she got caught up in a terrorist attack and locked up in the Reformatory (juvenile hall).
+She tried to have Dolly rescued from the facility by arranging a terrorist attack, but failed and was locked up in the Reformatory (juvenile hall).
 It was here that she was recruited into the Dark Side.

 - Death Faked for You: This occurred when she was recruited from the Reformatory.

 - Evil Cannot Comprehend Good: Remarks that she thinks people who live peaceful lives are "oddities".